zooba/python-api-pep/PEP.md

 This layer provides common APIs for interactions between other modules.
 All components in the optional stdlib layer may assume that everything in this layer is present.

+Examples of the contents of the required stdlib layer:

 * standard ABCs
 * `importlib` package
 * `os` module